We Three Kings

 So they come to Jerusalem–the capital city–seeking help.
 They also assume that everyone must know about this baby.
 But a great surprise awaits them.

-STAR OF WONDERVerse 2 adds a detail that has baffled and intrigued Bible scholars and astronomers for 2,000 years: We have seen his star in the east, and have come to worship him.
+Verse 2 adds a detail that has baffled and intrigued Bible scholars and astronomers for 2,000 years: We have seen his star in the east, and have come to worship him.

 What was “his star in the east?”
 What did they see and how did they know it was his star and how did they connect it with Israel?